Parliament of New South Wales: Composition and powers

-The legislative authority, the Crown-in-Parliament, has three separate elements: the monarch, represented by the governor; the Legislative Assembly; and the Legislative Council.
-No individual may simultaneously be a member of both Houses.
+The legislative authority, the King-in-Parliament, has three separate elements: the monarch; the Legislative Assembly; and the Legislative Council.
+This authority is granted by section 5 of the Constitution Act 1902; an Act that itself was passed by the NSW Parliament under the authority granted to it from the Constitution Act 1855.
+This was an Act originating from a bill from the pre-responsible government Legislative Council, that was slightly modified and given the force of law by an Act of the UK Parliament.

 All 93 members of the Legislative Assembly are elected at each general election from single-member districts using optional preferential voting to terms of up to four years.
 The 42 Legislative Council members are elected for two terms (a maximum of eight years), with half elected at each general election.
 Elections for the Legislative Council are conducted on a statewide, at-large basis (meaning all members represent the entire state) using the single transferable vote system similar to that used for elections to the federal Senate.

 In the running of Parliament, the two presiding officers have a role that is similar to Ministers and their departments.
-The Speaker of the Legislative Assembly and the President of the Legislative Council are responsible for the employing of staff.
+The Speaker of the Legislative Assembly and the President of the Legislative Council are responsible for the employment of staff.
 In consultation with the parliamentary clerks, the presiding officers determine policy for the operation of their respective chambers and jointly for the Parliament.

-Royal assent of the monarch is required for all bills to become law.
-The Crown also has executive powers which do not depend on Parliament, through prerogative powers, which include among others the ability to dissolve Parliament, make treaties, award honours, appoint officers and civil servants, and appoint and dismiss the premier.
-In practice these are always exercised by the governor on the advice of the premier of New South Wales and the other ministers of HM Government.
+The final step for a bill passed by the houses of parliament to become a law is the granting of royal assent by the Governor on behalf of the King.
+Other powers of the governor in relation to Parliament include the power to prorogue, summon and dissolve the houses, issue writs for elections and administer oaths to new members of parliament.
+These powers are in almost all circumstances exercised on the advice of the premier of New South Wales.
 The premier and government are directly accountable to Parliament through its control of public finances and the need for its confidence, and to the public through members of Parliament.